-Google came with an application suite solution known as Google Drive that lets you create and manage your works online.
-Google Drive is a whole package with individual apps – Docs for word processing, Sheets for spreadsheet functionality and Slides for presentations.
-All these applications run together in the Google Drive ecosystem.
+Google came with an application suite solution known as Google Docs that lets you create and manage your work online.
+Google Docs is a whole package with individual apps – Docs for word processing, Sheets for spreadsheet functionality and Slides for presentations.
+These free office software applications run together in the Google Drive ecosystem.
 The biggest advantage of this package is all that you need is a Google account to access all these applications.
 It is free, it is online and it can be operated from almost anywhere.
-The capabilities of Docs, Sheets and slides for various operations are as competent as iWorks or Office but with limited sophistication.
+The capabilities of Docs, Sheets and slides for various operations are as competent as iWorks or Microsoft Office but with limited sophistication.
 The sharing option allows you to share your documents or spreadsheets anywhere across the globe almost instantaneously.
-Google Drive also provides other features like form tool that allows you to build an online survey that stores results in a spreadsheet, create PDFs, fax documents etc.
+Google Docs also provides other features like form tool that allows you to build an online survey that stores results in a spreadsheet, create PDFs, fax documents etc.

-Libre Office is a free and open-source application program.
-It is the forked version of OpenOffice with programs to cover all the functionality of Microsoft Office.
+Libre Office is a free office suite.
+It is the forked version of apache OpenOffice with programs to cover all the functionality of Microsoft Office.
 Libre Office is available in over 110 languages and is slowly gaining popularity.
-Being an open-source program, this is considered as one of most sophisticated office suites available.
+Being an open-source suite, this is considered as one of most sophisticated office suites available.
 It is available across Windows, Mac and Linux platforms and it has the capability to run on USB flash disks without any installation.
 The word processor in Libre is known as Writer; spreadsheet tool is known as Calc and the presentation tool is Impress.
 The functionality of these tools are akin to that of its Microsoft or Apple equivalents and in some cases, even better.

 Being built in an open source environment has its short-comings.
 The presentation app has only a few themes and the customizable tool bars doesn’t adjust to your most-frequented options like it does in MS office.
 Libre office is suitable for tech-savvy people who strongly believe in the open source system.